 This is beginning to sound like a diatribe … so let’s get down to the real issue … I don’t trust God with the outcome.

-As a control freak (yeah, let’s use the right terminology here), I think I know what’s best.
+As a control freak I think I know what’s best.
 If I don’t control my environment, the outcome is gonna be bad.

-Yeah, sometimes, they are bad.
-We teach, teach, and reteach our children how to live a safe, hopefully successful life.
+We teach, teach, and reteach our children how to live a safe, successful lives.
 We guide them, we train them.
 But part of their maturing process is to try some things on their own.
-(I’m talking to myself, here.)
 Unfortunately, some of those outcomes are devastating.
 Not just for them, but for others in their lives.

 Sometimes, even surprisingly, the outcomes are beyond what we could have dreamed–even when we kept our hands in our pockets and our mouths closed.